maZang/PokeSnowdown/Documentation/How to Add an NPC.md

 In this example I am working with Paint.net in windows and I email these two images, bob.png and bob.gif, to myself then open them on my virtual machine and redownload them.

+#Adding Characters Using GIMP:

+#Adding Files to the Game Folders:

 Now we will have to add these two files to the game folders.
 Place bob.gif into PokeSnowdown -> data->backgrounds->player_versus

 ![paint10](https://github.com/Phansa/PokeSnowdown/blob/master/Documentation/How-To-Add-NPC-Images/paint10.png)